Ri-e/dotfiles/README.md

 # dotfiles
 hyprland dotfiles
-used cattpuuccin themes and waybar and rofi = dravula theme
+used cattpuuccin themes

+important part: waybar dracula, rofi dracula, and downloads_manager_script and its implementation in hyprland.conf